 “By 3 methods we can learn wisdom: first, by reflection, which is great; Second, by imitation, which is easiest; And third by experience, which is bittersweet.

 Imitation is an easy way to learn from a great mind.
-If you are genuinely interested in the basics of talking to the public, find yourself some real-life hero.
-Maybe you’ve been attracted to Richard Branson’s swagger, or the warm presence of Tony Robbins, or the warmth of Wayne Dyer, or Nick Vujic’s cool energy and fun – everyone can inspire you with different strengths.
+If you are genuinely interested in the basics of talking to the public, find yourself a real-life hero.
+Maybe you’ve been attracted to Richard Branson’s swagger, the warm presence of Tony Robbins, the warmth of Wayne Dyer, or Nick Vujic’s cool energy and fun – everyone can inspire you with different strengths.

 Heck, you can take it one step further and pursue multiple heroes.
 Become a disciple of the basics of great public speaking.
 You will learn to combine several winning aspects cleverly to create your own unique brand presence.